-Quality records for critical characteristics shall be retained for the length of at least 15 years after the discontinuation of delivery of the product.
+Quality records for critical characteristics shall be retained for the length of at least 15 years (AUTO) / 3 years (LS) after the discontinuation of delivery of the product.

-Quality requirement documents and quality records must be maintained for the length of at least 15 years after the discontinuation of the delivery of the product to HARMAN for series and spare part demands.
+Quality requirement documents and quality records must be maintained for the length of at least 15 years (AUTO) / 3 years (LS) after the discontinuation of the delivery of the product to HARMAN for series and spare part demands.